Oikos

 Data Sheet

-Soil: clay with tufaceous sediment and underlying sulfurous veining
+Soil: clay with tufaceous sediments and underlying sulphur veins

 Winemaking and aging

-The harvest is carried out manually, as usual.
-Once picked, the grape bunches are transported to the winery, selected, and gently pressed without destemming.
+Harvesting is carried out manually.
+The grapes are transported to the winery, carefully selected and gently pressed without destemming.

 Organoleptic characteristics